 Digital Display Advertising: Ad Exchanges & Ad Networks, Building a Well Balanced Approach – Part 2 of 3

 Building a digital media campaign today is increasingly complex.
-With so many digital advertising buying methods and abundance of inventory, deciding how to effectively reach potential consumers requires agility, data, and a whole lot of expertise.
+With so many digital advertising buying methods and an abundance of inventory, deciding how to effectively reach potential consumers requires agility, data, and a whole lot of expertise.

 The first post in this series focused on the pros and cons of site-direct.
 But, if you’re looking for a more middle-tier approach to digital, private exchanges and private marketplaces are a good option.
 For campaigns hinging on factors such as scale, targeting, creative flexibility, data, even price — private exchanges offer a sound and moderate approach.